software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 24
+> Exercise 27
 >
-> Once you have implemented the user stories of the Sprint, remove the excessive Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
-Also, remove the excessive `messageList` folder from the `frontend` folder.
+> Once you have implemented the user stories of the Sprint, remove the excessive backend-related files, such as Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
+Also, remove the excessive frontend-related files from the `frontend` folder.

 {: .important-title }

-> Exercise 25
+> Exercise 28
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Create a new tag called "sprint2".
 The release title should be "Sprint 2".
 Give a brief description for the release that describes the features implemented during the Sprint.
->
-> Also generate a _JAR file for the application_ as instructed previously.
-Make sure to check that the application can be started using the `java -jar <path-to-the-jar-file>` command and it is working as expected.
-Add the JAR file to the release by clicking the "Attach binaries by dropping them here or selecting them." section in the release form.
->
-> Add the instructions to the "Usage guide" section in the `README.md` file on how the user can download the JAR file from the latest release and start the application with the `java -jar <path-to-the-jar-file>` command.

 {: .important-title }

-> Exercise 26
+> Exercise 29
 >
 > Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
 The team member should be _someone else as the one who gave it previously_.
 This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and is able to show how the new features work in the user's perspective.
-If you managed to deploy the application to Render, demonstrate the features in the production environment.
+If possible, demonstrate the features in the production environment.
 >
-> Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/)) for the Sprint Review.
-This means that you should add a few categories and a few reading recommendations using the application so that you can easily demonstrate the user stories.
+> As in the previous Sprint Review, prepare some _sensible_ test data for the Sprint Review.

 {: .warning }